colorfulgrayscale/format-converter/README.md

-Format-Converter is a desktop app which lets you quickly convert between the most common readable file formats.
+Format-Converter is a node-webkit app which lets you quickly convert between the most common readable file formats.

 JSON -> XML